currinjs/CurrinJS/aio/content/guide/router.md

 Put this data access logic in the `ngOnInit` method rather than inside the constructor to improve the component's testability.
-Angular calls the `ngOnInit` method shortly after creating an instance of the `HeroDetailComponent` so the hero will be retrieved in time to use it.
+Currin calls the `ngOnInit` method shortly after creating an instance of the `HeroDetailComponent` so the hero will be retrieved in time to use it.

 Learn more about the `ngOnInit` method and other component lifecycle hooks in the [Lifecycle Hooks](guide/lifecycle-hooks) guide.